Policing

 Use of Force & Decision-Making

-Empirical analysis of officer decision-making under threat, including experimental research on contagion shooting.
+Empirical analysis of officer decision-making under threat, including the first randomized controlled trial on contagion shooting (2024).

 02